Master's Programme (60 credits) in Mechanical Engineering

 Bachelor's degree (equivalent of 180 Swedish credit points/ECTS credits at an accredited university) in Mechanical Engineering or a bachelor's degree with a major in Mechanical Engineering.
 Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

-The courses listed below are included in the programme starting autumn 2021 (may be subject to change).
+The courses listed below are included in the programme starting autumn 2022.

 All courses included in the programme main area Mechanical Engineering.